CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 Supplementing with a bottle

-Generally speaking, your body is built to produce as much milk as baby needs—so when baby breastfeeds often, your body understands there’s a high demand for milk and ramps up production to meet it.
-If you’re introducing bottles instead of nursing at the breast, still keep pumping while baby bottle-feeds.
-(More on this below.)
+Again, your body is built to produce as much milk as baby needs—so when baby breastfeeds often, your body understands there’s a high demand for milk and ramps up production.
+That’s why it might be wise to avoid supplementing with formula while you want to maintain your milk supply, says Peluso.
+If you’re introducing bottles of breast milk instead of nursing at the breast, it’s a good idea to still keep pumping while baby bottle feeds.
 Otherwise, if you skip the session entirely, your body will be tricked into thinking baby needs less milk and start to shrink the supply.

 An ineffective latch